Afternoon Tea at Sketch Gallery review: A fun and eclectic approach to a traditional favourite

 Throughout our tea, we were served by a variety of friendly and chic staff, each responsible for a different section of the meal.
 With their different uniforms and presentation methods, there was a real sense of theatre that really livened up the meal.
 The fun nature of the presentation, along with the striking interiors, gave an amusing slant to our visit.
 Of course, I can’t review Sketch without mentioning the famous toilets – something I don’t usually address in my reviews.
 Instead of cubicles, toilets are located in individual pods in a futuristic room overlooked by multi-coloured light panels.
 I wasn’t the only woman in the ladies loving this Cocoon-like environment with many people snapping away and posing for selfies.
 Overall, Afternoon Tea at Sketch really was a fabulous experience.
 The food was exquisite, the service was brilliant and I loved the atmosphere and style of the interiors.
 While it is more expensive than other afternoon teas, it’s clear to see why the Sketch offering is leaps ahead of other establishments in the capital.
 Highly recommended.

 - Gallery @ Sketch, 9 Conduit Street, Mayfair, W1S 2XG.
 Nearest station: Oxford Circus or Bond Street.
 For booking and more information, visit the Sketch website.

 For more of Metro Girl’s bar and restaurant reviews, click here.

-Posted on 6 April 2018, in Grub, London and tagged Afternoon Tea, foodie, london, Mayfair, Sketch.
+Posted on 6 Apr 2018, in Grub, London and tagged Afternoon Tea, foodie, London, Mayfair.
 Bookmark the permalink.
 Comments Off on Afternoon Tea at Sketch Gallery review: A fun and eclectic approach to a traditional favourite.